 Previous year tax returns (IRS form 1040 and supporting schedules) if the borrower is self employed.

-LEGAL MAJORITY.
-The Credit Union shall not extend credit to members under 18 years of age.
+LEGAL AGE OF MAJORITY.
+The Credit Union shall not extend credit to members if they have not reached the legal age of majority.

 CO-APPLICANTS.
 Two members may apply for one loan using both incomes to qualify.
 To be approved, both borrowers must comply with loan policy and guidelines.